mbcabalos/Komunika/README.md

 5. Open a pull request in the main repository if you a main collaborator.

 🧑‍💻 Authors
-Mark Benedict Abalos
+1. Mark Benedict Abalos
-Marvin John Macam
+2. Marvin John Macam
-David Aldrin Mondero
+3. David Aldrin Mondero
-Kobe Roca
+4. Kobe Roca
-Lana Sison
+5. Sweet Lana Sison

 🌐 Acknowledgements
 Special thanks to the open-source community and AI researchers for providing tools and insights that made this project possible.